Shuffle/Shuffle-docs/docs/API.md

 # Shuffle API
 Documentation for Shuffle API.
 Change https://shuffler.io with your local domain/IP for on-premises usage.

+- If you are onprem/self-hosted, the API url is the same as your frontend.
-- If you're on the california region, Your base URL will be https://california.shuffler.io
+- If you are on the california region, your URL will be https://california.shuffler.io
-- If you're on the frankfurt region, Your base URL will be https://frankfurt.shuffler.io
+- If you are on the frankfurt region, your URL will be https://frankfurt.shuffler.io
-- If you're on the canada region, Your base URL will be https://ca.shuffler.io
+- If you are on the canada region, your URL will be https://ca.shuffler.io
-- Likely regions in 2025/2026: Australia, India, Brazil
+- Likely regions in 2025/2026: Japan (Tokyo, asia-northeast1), Australia (Sydney, australia-southeast1), India (Mumbai, asia-south1), Brazil (São Paulo, southamerica-east1).
+Shuffle Regions can be deployed quickly - if you need a specific region, [please check if Google Cloud Platform (GCP) supports it](https://cloud.google.com/about/locations#americas).

 ## Table of contents
 * [Introduction](#introduction)